 Your Website’s Design is Up to You

-There are a countless number of website design guides and none of them are perfect.
+There are countless website design guides and none of them are perfect.
 Website design choices are completely up to the web developers, but you should always listen to your visitors’ feedback.

 You are the one who creates, while they are the ones who experience and sometimes the experience is not fun.
-Thus, improvements need to be made on a regular basis.
+Thus, improvements need to be made regularly.

 Every website, large or small, will be redesigned at some point.
 Some websites will get it right from the start while others will not and that’s ok.
 What is important is fixing it and addressing feedback as quickly as possible.

-A website or business that does not listen to criticism and addresses feedback is not one that will last long.
+A website or business that does not listen to criticism and addresses feedback will not last long.

-Why did you want rounded Gravatars on your website?
+Why did you want round Gravatars images on your WordPress website?
 Are there other shapes you would like to use?